SUI-Components/sui-components/components/cmp/modal/README.md

 # CmpModal

-This component show a Modal to let the user know about the consents, purposes and vendors that will use cookies in the platform to give different services.
+This component shows a Modal to let the user know about the consents, purposes and vendors that will use cookies in the platform to give different services.
 The modal connects with a `cmp` library in order to show all the data and let the user customize it, when possible.

 *Required* You need to have loaded the `cmp` compliant library in order to be able to use this component.
 Otherwise it won't be shown.